My journal entry today:

 Yesterday’s thought was, “No expectations.
 Let the world go.”
 Today’s thought is, “Even what you love.
 Let go of what you love trusting that with covenants, ordinances and promises you have them still.”
 My family is on my mind.

 My heart holds on to my family and it keeps me in the temporal world.
-The thought of letting them go makes me cry because I love them so, but they’ll always be with me.
+The thought of letting them go makes me cry from loving them so, but they’ll always be with me.
 Let go and take the leap of faith.
 It’s personal.
 I trust the Lord’s excellence.

 Letting go is an act of faith; it’s not that my family is out of my life.
 In great faith I choose letting go (in my heart) of what I love and trust that with covenants, ordinances and promises I have them still.
 My act of faith transcends the temporal world of time to the spiritual world of miracles.